 If you are interested in participating in the next Las Vegas Brain Bee (exact date to be determined but will likely be held in February 2017), please begin studying the following free material:

-Please note the UNLV Neurobiology of Disease and Behavior Laboratory is not the sponsor of the Las Vegas Brain Bee.
+Please note the UNLV Cellular and Molecular Brain Research Laboratory is not the sponsor of the Las Vegas Brain Bee.
 The Nevada Brain Bee Association, on which numerous of our graduate students serve on the organizing committee, is responsible for planning and hosting the event.